Browse Items (37 total)

 Martha Shelley interviews lesbian students from Southern Illinois University in Carbondale about a number of topics including lesbian publishing, local environmental concerns, and student activism.
 Mary Flowerpot opens the show with another funny segment before Shelley comes on to address more serious topics.
 The students discuss a recent incident involving unwarranted police brutality against a local student group (trigger warning). -

 This recording consists of informal interviews and a narrated tour conducted by Martha Shelly as she walks through the museum on the opening of the Women Choose Women exhibit at the New York Cultural Center.
 Martha Shelley interviews important people tied to this exhibit such as Mario Amaya, director of the New York Cultural Center.
-Anne Kang, an activist who discusses work with her fellow activists to protest discrimintion against work created by women at Moma and the organization of what would become the Women Choose Women exhibition.
+Anne Kang, an activist who discusses work with her fellow activists to protest discrimination against work created by women at the Museum of Modern Art and the organization of what would become the Women Choose Women exhibition.

-Artist Muriel Castanis, a self described “sculpturette” shares her enthusiasm for the exhibition and the NY Cultural Center for hosting it.
+Artist Muriel Castanis, a self described “sculpturette” shares her enthusiasm for the exhibition and the New York Cultural Center for hosting it.
 After the conclusion of this section, Martha Shelley conducts a walking tour of the exhibition and discusses selected works that stood out to her.
-She bumps into Janet Kogan and asks about her works and how they became part of the show.
+She bumps into Janet Kogan and asks about her works and how they became part of the show. -

 Part 1 of a reading of a letter by Jane Alpert titled Mother Right that discusses Jane Alpert's life in the Weather Underground for three years.
 The letter is split into two parts: an open letter to women activists to leave the left movement to radical feminism and a call to action to build a matriarchy.
 The episode references rape, emotional manipulation and sexism performed by members of the Weather Underground and the left. -